 The first configuration page briefly explains what Plex is and how it works.
 Click “GOT IT!” to proceed to the next page.

-Once configured, click the NEXT button.
+Once configured, click NEXT to continue.

 Click the “BROWSE FOR MEDIA FOLDER” button and select the media directory.